JTSDK/jtsdk-tools/README.md

 tool-chain.
 It would be of little use elsewhere.

-Delivery will be a frequent release of the of the `master` branch. `Branches` will be used mainly for development, keeping the `master` branch in a stable condition for end users. `Tags` will be use to archive milestones and will appear in the [release section](https://github.com/KI7MT/jtsdk-dotnet-core/releases).
+Delivery will be a frequent release of the of the `master` branch. `Branches` will be used for development and testing, keeping the `master` branch in a stable condition for end users. `Tags` will be use to archive milestones and will appear in the [release section](https://github.com/KI7MT/jtsdk-dotnet-core/releases).